ababaian/VIRUSxDISCVRY/tools/muscle.md

 ## Making Figures

-- You can take a screenshot of the aligned residues in the "Alignments" section and modify the coloring in the drop-down option where it says "clustal2".
+- You can take a screenshot of the aligned residues in the "Alignments" section and modify the coloring or view them in conext of chemical properties by clicking the drop-down option where it says "clustal2".
 Use "+" if the residues seem too far apart and "-" if they seem too close.
-However, this visual alignment treats the first sequence from your FASTA as consensus sequence.

 ![MVIEW1](https://raw.githubusercontent.com/ababaian/VIRUSxDISCVRY/refs/heads/main/tools/img/muscle/example_alignment.png)